cosmicjs/docs/src/extensions/README.md

+---
+sidebarDepth: 2
+---

 # Extensions

-Create custom experiences in your Bucket Dashboard.
+Cosmic JS Extensions enable you to customize the Cosmic JS Dashboard experience to create custom experiences in your Bucket Dashboard.
 Pre-built Extensions are available for demo and install.

-## What Are Cosmic JS Extensions?

-Cosmic JS Extensions enable you to customize the Cosmic JS Dashboard experience.

 ![Screenshot of CosmicJS dashboard](/screenshots/dashboard-screenshot.jpg)

-### Getting started
+## Getting started

 Go to _Your Bucket > Settings > Extensions_.
 There are [pre-built Extensions available for install](https://cosmicjs.com/extensions) to extend the functionality of your Bucket.
 All of the code is open source.
 You can also build your own Extensions.
 They are simply [JAMstack](https://jamstack.org/) apps (static web app built using HTML / CSS / JavaScript).

-#### Adding an extension
+### Adding an extension

 1. Go to _Your Bucket > Extensions > Add Extension_
 1. You can add either an Extension that points to a URL (https required, X-Frame Options enabled) or upload a zip file that contains a static web app.

-### How to add an Extension via URL
+## How to add an Extension via URL

 You can add an Extension by URL (https required, X-Frame Options enabled), title and icon.

 ![Screenshot of adding extension by URL](/screenshots/add-extension-url.png)

-#### Query parameters
+### Query parameters

 After adding your Extension, query parameters are attached to the URL for easy connection to your Bucket.
 The format looks like this: